Alba Petisco

-Alba Petisco de San Fulgencio (born 1 February 2003) is a Spanish artistic gymnast.
+Alba Petisco de San Fulgencio (born 1 February 2003) is an artistic gymnast.
 She is the 2025 European all-around silver medalist.
 She represented Spain at the 2020 and 2024 Olympic Games as well as the 2018 Youth Olympics where she was part of the Mixed NOC team who won gold in the mixed multi-discipline team competition.
 She won a bronze medal with the Spanish team at the 2022 Mediterranean Games.
 Additionally, she is the 2020 and 2022 Spanish all-around champion.

 Early life

 Petisco was born in Sant Joan Despí, Catalonia, Spain, on 1 February 2003 but was raised in Villarino de los Aires.
 She began training in gymnastics when she was 5 years old.

 Junior career

 2016–17

 Petisco made her international debut at the Elite Gym Massilia in November 2016.
 She finished 53rd in the all-around in the open division.
 Later that month, she competed at the Turnkunst International where she helped Spain finish fifth as a team, and individually, she finished 21st in the all-around.

 In 2017, Petisco competed at the Top 12 Championships in France where her team finished in 8th place, and individually, Petisco finished 25th in the all-around.
 She next competed at the Spanish Cup where she placed 36th in the all-around.
 At the Spanish Championships, Petisco finished 14th in the all-around.